 Yes.
 Through a Memorandum of Understanding between Bard College and its local school system partners, each Bard Early College shapes its curriculum, first and foremost, as a rigorous course of study in the liberal arts and sciences that meets Bard College requirements for a general education during the first two years of college.
 While students take local standardized assessments, those assessments do not drive the Bard curriculum or the material taught in the classroom; to the extent possible, state and local required assessments are given during the 9th and 10th grades so that they do not interfere with the Associate in Arts degree curriculum taught in the 11th and 12th grades.
 The academic program at the Bard Early Colleges is reviewed by the Dean of the Early Colleges and a faculty oversight committee at Bard College.

-The additional costs of providing a college program in high school include professor salaries, college textbooks for students, science equipment for college-level laboratory courses, college advising services, and academic support.
-In order to provide writing- and laboratory-intensive classes that are truly the equivalent of those offered by liberal arts colleges, Bard's early college classes have no more than 25 students.
-The small class sizes help younger students succeed in the college courses, as do the academic tutoring and college counseling support.
-Bard relies on funding from public and private sources to ensure that these costs are not passed down to students and families.
+The additional costs of providing a college program in high school include professor salaries, student support services, including academic support and college advising, college textbooks, science equipment for college-level laboratory courses, library resources, and support from Bard College.
+In order to provide writing- and laboratory-intensive seminar classes that are the equivalent of those offered by Bard College, Bard's early college classes have 20 students on average and no more than 25 students.
+The small class sizes help younger students succeed in the college courses, as do the academic tutoring and college counseling supports.
+Bard relies on funding from public and private sources to ensure that these costs are not passed on to students and families.